davidengelhart-codedev/RepoCleaner/ReadMe.md

 *The current project already has this binary created; make sure enviroment variables are set and execute the command above to run the binary.*

+#### CSV file

+The CSV file of the repopositories and the last push date after the time of the internal (number of months) specified in the enviromental variable will be in the root directory called `expired_repos.csv`

 ### Troubleshooting

 If you get an error with failing to create csv file, make sure your project area is writable